|

 Up-p = voltage (peak-to-peak)

 For the description of the loss power, we use the loss factor tan d instead of the power factor cos j, because it is the more common parameter for characterizing dielectric materials.
 For standard actuator piezoceramics under small-signal conditions the loss factor is on the order of 0.01 to 0.02.
 This means that up to 2 % of the electrical “power” flowing through the actuator is converted into heat.
 In large-signal conditions however, 8 to 12 % of the electrical power pumped into the actuator is converted to heat (varies with frequency, temperature, amplitude etc.).
 Therefore, maximum operating temperature can limit the piezo actuator dynamics.
 For large amplitudes and high frequencies, cooling measures may be necessary.
 A temperature sensor mounted on the ceramics is suggested for monitoring purposes.
-For higher frequency operation of high-load actuators with high capacitance (such as PICA™-Power actuators), a special amplifiers employing energy recovery technology has been developed.
-Instead of dissipating the reactive power at the heat sinks, only the active power used by the piezo actuator has to be delivered.

 The energy not used in the actuator is returned to the amplifier and reused, as shown in the block diagram in Fig. 26.
 The combination of low-loss, high-energy piezoceramics and amplifiers with energy recovery are the key to new high-level dynamic piezo actuator applications.